It’s hard to do anything in the 21st century without getting your credit involved.

 5. Recent activity.
 The final 10% of your credit score looks at how much new credit you have taken on recently.
 If you open too many accounts in a short time, it may signal you’re experiencing financial difficulty, and your score will be negatively affected.

-The Difference Between a Credit Score and Credit Report
+Know The Difference Between a Credit Score and Credit Report

 Your credit report records your history of credit use while outlining your effectiveness as a borrower.
 The information on your credit report will then be used to determine your three-digit credit score.